Car Accident Attorneys in Birmingham, Alabama

 Our lawyers understand the deceptive—and sometimes downright illegal—tactics that insurance companies use, and will protect you from unfair practices.

 - Distracted driving – Driving while distracted is practically ubiquitous these days, especially with the rise in hand-held technology.
-Acts of driver distraction that lead to crashes include eating while driving, attending to child passengers and pets, changing music or temperature controls, applying makeup, and, most dangerously, texting or using a cellphone while behind the wheel.

 - Speeding – When drivers speed or drive at a speed that is unsafe for conditions (even if at or below the actual speed limit), the risk of being involved in an accident is increased.
 Not only does speed the risk of an actual collision, but it also increases the severity of damages should an accident occur.